-Hunter Biden, coronavirus crisis loom over last debate
+Trump intensifies attacks against Biden proposals

 “Joe Biden’s involvement was not to be mentioned in writing, but only face to face,” Mr. Bobulinski said.

-He claimed that Mr. Biden is lying when he says he had no knowledge of his son’s business dealings.
+He claimed Mr. Biden was lying when he said he had no knowledge of his son’s business dealings.
 Mr. Bobulinski was involved with deals with Hunter Biden from 2015 to 2017.

-The move was reminiscent of Mr. Trump bringing several of Bill Clinton’s sexual-assault accusers to one of his debates against Hillary Clinton in 2016.
+The move was reminiscent of Mr. Trump’s invitation to several of Bill Clinton’s sexual assault accusers to one of his debates against Hillary Clinton in 2016.
 Trump campaign aides said the public deserves to know about the Biden family’s questionable business dealings.

 “We feel strongly that this is an issue that the American people are eager to know about, and they’re already digging in on their own with no help from the media,” said Richard Grenell, a former acting director of national intelligence who speaks on behalf of the Trump campaign.
 “Of course, the president will be looking for opportunities to make clear to the American people just exactly what Joe Biden has done.”

-A Biden campaign spokesman said the Trump campaign is “desperate,” and that Mr. Biden’s tax returns show that he never received income from any such business dealings.
+A Biden campaign spokesman said the Trump campaign is “desperate” and that Mr. Biden’s tax returns show that he never received income from any such business dealings.

 “Joe Biden has never even considered being involved in business with his family, nor in any overseas business whatsoever,” the spokesman said.